AldoCarrillo/HW19-Users/README.md

 -   Website load a list of users when loads.
 -   To look for a user just typing the name in the input text .
 -   To sort the user A-Z or Z-A just clicking in the radio buttons.
+-   To Filter by firstName, LastName or Country just click in the radio button then search

 ## Main Page